gitcseme/gitcseme/README.md

 ### Hi there, I'm Shuvo 👋

-## I'm a software Developer
+## I'm a software developer

 - 🔭 I have studied computer science and completed BSc in CSE in 2019
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning angular 9 and everything 🤣
 - ⚙️ I work with ASP.NET Core and Angular for web developing.
 - 👀 I’m looking for job as a software engineer.
 - 🏐 I love volleyball